Montimage/mmt-security/doc/rule.md

 Please note that, the compiled rules must be put in the directory `./rules` or `/opt/mmt/security/rules/`

-## 4.2 Obtain information on the compiled rules
+## 4.2 Obtain information inside compiled rules

 To get some basic information about a compiled rule (such as, ID, description) MMT provides a tool:
 [`src/main_plugin_info.c`](../src/main_plugin_info.c)